Shafiqul Islam (academic): Career

-Islam joined University of Cincinnati as an Assistant Professor in 1991, becoming Associate Professor in 1997 and Full Professor in 2001.
-He served as the Founding Director of Cincinnati Earth Systems Sciences Program from 1995 to 2004 and as the Director Graduate Studies, Department of Civil and Environmental Engineering from 2000 to 2004.
+Islam joined University of Cincinnati as an assistant professor in 1991, becoming associate professor in 1997 and full professor in 2001.
+He served as the founding director of Cincinnati Earth Systems Sciences Program from 1995 to 2004 and as the director of Graduate Studies, Department of Civil and Environmental Engineering from 2000 to 2004.

 In 2004, Islam left University of Cincinnati and joined Tufts University.
-There he served as the Associate Dean of Engineering for Research from 2006 to 2009.
-In 2010, he was appointed the Director of Water Diplomacy Program.
-In 2012, Islam became the Founding Editor of Water Diplomacy Series.
+There he served as the associate dean of engineering for research from 2006 to 2009.
+In 2010, he was appointed the director of water diplomacy program.
+In 2012, Islam became the founding editor of the Water Diplomacy Series.
+This series has been expanded and renamed as Science Diplomacy: Managing Food, Energy, and Water Sustainability.

-Islam's research has been covered in several media outlets including BBC World Service, New York Times, Boston Globe, World Bank, Vox, The Hague Department of Justice, The Daily Star, and Yale Environment 360.
+Islam's research has been covered in several media outlets, including BBC World Service, New York Times, Boston Globe, World Bank, Vox, The Hague Department of Justice, The Daily Star, and Yale Environment 360.

-In 2020, Islam founded D3M@Tufts (Data Driven Decision Making @ Tufts) Program, which synthesizes numbers and narratives to help STEM and non-STEM students to make data driven decision making under uncertainty.
+In 2020, Islam founded D3M@Tufts (Data Driven Decision Making @ Tufts) Program, which synthesizes numbers and narratives to help STEM and non-STEM students to make data driven decisions under uncertainty.
 This program is funded by the US National Science Foundation.
 In 2021, Islam was appointed as the Editor of Water Resources Research, a journal of the American Geophysical Union.
+He has helped initiate a Theory-Practice Synthesis for Actionable Outcomes as a Special Collection for Translational Water Research.

 Research and work

 Water diplomacy

-In his early career, Islam took two complementary areas of geoscience research: scale issues and remote sensing within the context of climate challenges and water borne diseases to solve scientific problems.
+In his early career, Islam took two complementary areas of geoscience research: scale issues and remote sensing within the context of climate challenges and water-borne diseases to solve scientific problems.
 Between 1990 and 2000, he focused on a research strategy that integrated issues of scales with another area: growing availability of multi-sensor data from remote sensing.
 Later, Islam started focusing on water science and engineering for actionable societal impact.